 The resort is quite large (ask for a map at check-in), but not so massive to require golf carts to shuffle visitors around.
 Its intimate feel and first rate, personalized service made us feel pretty special.
 From the moment we stepped into Hotel Xcaret Mexico to the day we left, we were fully taken care of by the hotel’s friendly and informed staff.
 At every corner, someone is saying “hola” and asking if we needed anything.
 At check in, we were given bracelets and we pretty much kissed our wallets goodbye (well, except for tips we were happy to hand out).
 Throughout the resort, we found these amazing picture stations where we flashed our bracelets on a scanner and snapped a picturesque photo.
 On their website, we were able go see the various pictures we posed for, with the option to buy a photo package of the family in action.

 The suites at Hotel Xcaret Mexico are located across various buildings called “Casas”.
 Each one represents a natural element, symbols of great importance to the Mayan culture.
 We were in Casa Tierra (earth).
 Every room is a suite at Hotel Xcaret Mexico.
 We chose a corner suite with two double beds and 300 thread count sheets!
 Our room also had a pull out couch, a balcony (with two hammocks) and a massive patio with a hot tub.
+One thing to note is that there is no baby concierge at this hotel and if you’re travelling to Mexico with an infant and in need of renting baby gear, this may not be your best bet.
+Large families looking for interconnecting rooms or 2 and 3 bedroom offerings keep in mind that while there are a few multi-room offerings, there aren’t many and they do tend to book up quickly.
+Unfortunately no interconnecting rooms are available and they only allow 3 adults or 2 adults and 2 or 3 kids in each room.

 You have the option of choosing your view (ocean, pool, garden or river), and they also have swim up suites and an adults only section.
 We were lucky that we secured the corner room that gave us the extra patio, but to be honest, I peeked into the other rooms and they seemed to have a similar layout minus the patio.
 I loved that our room not only had a stand-in shower but also a hot tub INSIDE the room as well.
 Don’t bother packing basic toiletries because their shampoos, conditioners and soaps were amazing!
 They even replenished the mouth wash and creams daily and we had a basic vanity kit (toothbrush, sewing kit, cotton buds) on the first day.
 There was also a beach bag and umbrella for you to use, and we needed those one night.
 Oh, you will also find beach towel carts near each of the pools so no need to pack those either.